Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

   > [Info] For detailed information about the data types, see [Data type list](/PIM/UserInterface/04_DataTypeList.md).
   For detailed information about the ETL extensions, see [ETL extensions list](/DataHub/UserInterface/03_ETLExtensions.md).

-4. Select the appropriate tracking mode in the *Override Change tracking mode* drop-down list.
+4. Select the appropriate tracking mode in the *Override change tracking mode* drop-down list.
 By default, the **use default** option is preselected.
 The following modes are available:
   - **use default**: ---
   - **automatic**: The initial mapping is automatically applied.
 All value changes or reruns are applied automatically in the mapping.
   - **semi-automatic**: The initial mapping is automatically applied.
 Values changes or reruns are applied after confirmation in the *Omni-Channel* module.